aburkov/Iskra/wiki/GRPO.md

 $$

 thereby ensuring that outputs which both yield high (relative) advantage and remain close to the reference model are reinforced.
 This is the core idea behind the GRPO loss used in our implementation.

----

-This complete derivation—mirroring the style and level of detail in the DeepSeek‐Math article—shows the motivation and mathematical steps leading to the composite learning signal used in GRPO.